MANJUSHREEBR/UberEats_Prototype/README.md

 HTML5, Bootstrap, React js, Redux, Nodejs and MYSql.

 # Goal:
-The main goal of this application is to develop Uber Eats application, which has two personas
+The main goal of this application is to develop Uber Eats web application, which has two personas

 ## 1)Customers:
 •Customers should be able to signup and signin to the application.